 Help and support

 - UWE Bristol Grant and Award Support Hub for general enquiries.

 - Researchfish's knowledgebase contains webinars, help videos and the common question set.

 Sanctions for non-compliance

-RCUK have agreed a full harmonised Cross-Council Sanctions Policy regarding the responsibilities of researchers to complete a Researchfish return, as part of the standard terms and conditions of holding an award.
-Other funders may apply sanctions - see the NIHR guidance and Cancer Research UK guidance.
+UKRI have agreed a Cross-Council Sanctions Policy.
+This is regarding the responsibilities of researchers to complete a Researchfish return, as part of the standard terms and conditions of holding an award.

 Please note: Failure to submit a return will jeopardise funding.